streckc/bwm/README.md

   - JQueryUI - http://jqueryui.com/ - place in html/js/jqui

 ## To do:
+  - sniffer log to file
+  - sniffer save updates to file (backup)
   - paramaterize utilities
   - configurize with configuration file
   - daemonize scripts
-  - remove tcpdump requirement with python sniffing
   - post load process to aggregate data to longer term tables
     - average from minute to hour, day
     - allow pull from lower resolution tables for performance
   - add archival of data in tables (table maintenance)
-  - add removal of archives